mnvr/advent-of-code-2023/README.md

 Makefile as I had writing some of the solutions.

 Some of the solutions are done in shell scripts.
-To run these, the filename needs to be passed to the script instead of passing the input via stdin:
+To run these, the filename needs to be passed to the script instead of passing the input via stdin²:

     ./xx.sh somefile

-(this is done differently this way because reading STDIN in a shell script is not straightforward, and would've otherwise shadowed the solution itself).
+<small>² (these were done differently because reading STDIN in a shell script is
+not straightforward, and would've otherwise shadowed the solution itself)</small> .